asaenz16/URSA23/index.md

 # Funding

-This project is funded by Oregon State University
+This project is funded by Oregon State University.

-A. Saezn Rodriguez and N. Elsasser were funded through the [Research and Innovation Seed Program (SciRIS)](https://science.oregonstate.edu/research/research-and-innovation-seed-program) under the project titled *Polariton-controlled spin waves in quantum magnets for next-generation spintronics*
+A. Saezn Rodriguez and N. Elsaesser were funded through the [Research and Innovation Seed Program (SciRIS)](https://science.oregonstate.edu/research/research-and-innovation-seed-program){:target="_blank"} under the project titled *Polariton-controlled spin waves in quantum magnets for next-generation spintronics*.

-C. Lee, M. Spears, and C. Chaing were funded through the [URSA Engage Program 2023-2024](https://academicaffairs.oregonstate.edu/research/ursa-engage)
+C. Lee, M. Spears, and C. Chaing were funded through the [URSA Engage Program 2023-2024.](https://academicaffairs.oregonstate.edu/research/ursa-engage){:target="_blank"}

-M. Faks and A. Zaidan were funded through the [URSA Engage Program 2022-2023](https://academicaffairs.oregonstate.edu/research/ursa-engage)
+M. Faks and A. Zaidan were funded through the [URSA Engage Program 2022-2023.](https://academicaffairs.oregonstate.edu/research/ursa-engage){:target="_blank"}